DimanaVyatrova/project-Matrix-Calculator/README.md

 6. Transpose a matrix

-The user is asked to open a file, that contains the possible operations and then input the number of the operation he/she wishes to perform=
+The user is asked to open a file, that contains the possible operations and then input the number of the operation he/she wishes to perform